InfraBlockchain/bclabs-docs/README.md

-# newnal-docs
+# infrablockchain-improvement-proposals

-This is the documentation repository for protocols, services, and other components utilized in newnal.
+This is the documentation repository for infrablockchain improvement proposals(IIP).